Search for a tool

 To draw random numbers (Lotto, Euromillions, Superlotto, etc.)

-A combination of $ k $ among $ n $ is the name given to the number of distinct ways of choosing $ k $ elements among another set of $ n $ elements (with $ n \ge k $), without taking into account the order.
+A combination of $ k $ among $ n $ is the name given to the number of distinct ways of choosing $ k $ elements among a set of $ n $ distinct elements (with $ n \ge k $), without taking into account the order.

 The generator allows selection of values $ k $ and $ n $, and generates possible lists of combinations with digits or letters (or a custom list).